 2. Do not allow the management or human resource department to deceive you into accepting less than what is due to you

 If you have not received your final payment in full, you should not sign any affidavit of quitclaim, release, or waiver that may free your employer of their legal responsibilities.
-However, if you are really in dire need of money, you may sign the document and write the words “UNDER PROTEST” to express your unwillingness to sign.
+However, if you really need money, you may sign the document and write the words “UNDER PROTEST” to express your unwillingness to sign.

 3. Do not immediately report your employer to DOLE

-It is important to settle things properly with your employer first before taking any action that would strain your relationship with them.
+It is essential to settle things correctly with your employer before taking any action that would strain your relationship with them.
 Know your rights as an employee and file disputes as necessary.

 4. At the same time, report if there is a clear violation of the Labor Code

-Provided that your accusations are valid and no action was taken after you have raised your concern to the management, it’s time for you to escalate your case to the labor arbiter5.
+Provided that your accusations are valid and no action was taken after you have raised your concern to the management, it’s time for you to escalate your case to the labor arbiter4.